AgmadKafaar/Btech2018/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GPL-3 License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments